andrasq/node-qibl/README.md

 Map the objects by a property value.
 Returns a hash mapping each value to the first object whose `idName` is set to that value.
 Null and undefined objects are skipped.
+Objects that do not have that property are skipped.
 Id values should be strings or numbers.
 Returns the target object, which is `{}` by default.

     var items = [{ id: 'a', v: 1 }, { id: 'b' }, { id: 'a', v: 2 }, { v: 3 }];